 FIND OUR MORE ABOUT OUR INTERNATIONAL DEGREE PROGRAMME

-Digital Skills Academy has also launched its International Industry Partner Programme in South Africa, to assist in closing the soft skills and experiential skills gaps in the country’s IT sector.
+Digital Skills has also launched its International Industry Partner Programme in South Africa, to assist in closing the soft skills and experiential skills gaps in the country’s IT sector.
 This programme, which includes top international companies such as Oracle, Ernst & Young, O2 and BT, enables industry leaders to participate in closing these skills gaps.

 Course participants work on Industry Partner projects throughout their degree programmes, allowing them to graduate as work-ready job candidates equipped with real world experience and the soft skills often lacking in IT graduates.
 These partnerships give Industry Partners the opportunity to invest their CSI funding in areas that benefit the sector they operate in, as well as allowing them to identify and audition potential talent for their businesses, while also providing an innovation pipeline for new digital products and services.